Guerilla Marketing

 2. Ambush Marketing

-Ambush marketing is a tactic where a brand capitalises on a major event or a competitor's marketing efforts without being an official sponsor.
-By cleverly associating themselves with the event or a rival's campaign, they seek to divert attention and generate publicity for their own brand.
-This type of guerrilla marketing is prevalent during large sporting events or festivals, where official sponsors invest significant sums to secure exclusive rights.
-Ambush marketers leverage creative advertising, social media campaigns, or publicity stunts to attract attention and create an association with the event.
-While ambush marketing can be highly effective in gaining exposure, it often walks a fine line between being clever and contentious.
-Brands must be cautious not to infringe on trademarks or deceive the audience, as this can lead to legal consequences and reputational damage.
+Ambush marketing refers to a strategy where a brand takes advantage of a large event or an opponent's promotional and marketing activities without being an official sponsor.
+They hope to steal the limelight and gain exposure for their own brand by skillfully linking themselves with the event or with the campaign of one of their rivals.
+And medium-sized / local businesses engage in this guerrilla marketing during big sports events or at festivals, where sponsors pay huge money to reserve the right to be the only one within their category.
+Ambush marketers use creative advertising, social media campaigns, or publicity stunts to get noticed and build an association with the event.
+Ambush marketing can be incredibly effective in terms of gaining exposure, but it can also be precarious, with much of it situated in the murky area between clever and contentious.
+Brands need to be careful not to infringe on trademarks, or mislead the audience, as it can lead to legal consequences and damage to reputation.

 3. Experiential Marketing

-Experiential marketing, which can also be referred to as engagement marketing or live marketing, places emphasis on generating lasting and immersive experiences for customers.
-The goal is to establish a strong emotional connection between the brand and its audience, creating a favourable and enduring impression.
-This type of guerrilla marketing is all about interactive and participatory campaigns.
-Brands may organise events, pop-up shops, or installations where consumers can engage with the product or service directly.
-They might encourage people to try out a new product, participate in a game or competition, or be part of a unique and entertaining experience.
-Experiential marketing not only fosters brand loyalty but also encourages attendees to share their experiences with others, extending the campaign's reach through social media and word-of-mouth.
+Experiential marketing, also known as engagement marketing or live marketing, focuses creating memorable and immersive experiences for the customer.
+Ensuring a positive and lasting impression that deepens the emotional relationship between the brand and its target audience.
+So this is guerrilla marketing which is engaging and participatory campaigns.
+Brands can host events, pop-up shops, or installations in which consumers can interact directly with the product, or service.
+They could prompt individuals to experience a new product, role in a game or a contest, or a one-of-a-kind and fun opportunity.
+Not only does experiential marketing build brand loyalty, it also invites attendees to share their experience with others, helping spread the campaign even further through social media and word-of-mouth.

 4. Viral Marketing